Placing Stairs in Revit Structure: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Hello and welcome to Revit Structure.
 Let's get started.
-Now that we finished the superstructure for the building, let's look at placing a stair.
+Now that we’ve finished the superstructure for the building, let's look at placing a stair.

-First thing we'll do is we'll zoom in in the lower right hand corner and see the architectural background has supplied a stair that we can frame around.
+The first thing we’ll do is zoom in on the lower right-hand corner and see the architectural background has supplied a stair that we can frame around.
 Let's get started.
-First thing we want to do is we want to go to the architecture tab because the structure tab doesn't allow us to place stairs or have a stair ability.
+The first thing we want to do is go to the Architecture tab because the Structure tab doesn’t allow us to place stairs or include stair functionality.

 Let's look at our parameters.
-Level one to level two.
-Zero zero is our offsets because we want them flush with the floors.
+Level 1 to Level 2.
+0 and 0 are our offsets because we want them flush with the floors.

-The nice thing about Revit is it calculates the number of desired risers that we will use.
+The nice thing about Revit is it calculates the required number of risers.
 Let's get started.
 Since the architectural model allows us a base point to start from, let's move our cursor until we find the end point.

 Learn Revit